SaFest 2026 weeklong programme

 Thursday

-09:00 Welcome to SaFest 2026 - Nick, Tina, Jackie and Anna (The SaFest Team)
+09:00 Welcome to SaFest 2026 - Nick, Jackie, Anna and Heather (The SaFest Team)

 09:30 Using Solution focused approach to engage creatively with young people: A framework for co creating change -Leon Helsby and Steven Hancock, Essex Solution Focused Centre